phytonics/stellar/docs/stellar/nova/nova.md

 # Nova
-Novas are a kind of star that have sudden, large increases in brightness before fading back to their original brightness.
+Novas are stars that have sudden, large increases in brightness before fading back to their original brightness.
 Stargazers of ancient times believed that new stars were created, as the bursts of light seemed to appear from nowhere in the night sky -- hence their name *nova*, which means "new" in Latin.

 Astronomers today now know that novas are not, in fact, new stars, but rather white dwarves -- stars that have already reached the end of their main sequence and are now husks of mainly carbon and oxygen.